Last updated: 11 April 2018

 - Building Regulations 1992 (Building Code) on the New Zealand Legislation website.

-MBIE’s corporate website has the consultation on dams available for you, (including the revoked dam safety scheme that never came into force).
+The consultation on dams (including the revoked dam safety scheme that never came into force) is available on the MBIE corporate website